Would Christians marry a non-Christian?

 'It's unscriptural, tempting as it may be.'

-'Just that the answer I have given has made me count the cost of following Christ more than any other single thing.'
+'The answer I have given has made me count the cost of following Christ more than any other single thing.'

 'At 55 I doubt whether I will marry and it is a source of sadness and regret that I spent time on certain church activities, when I could have been looking for a partner.'